Dliwk/bacoremods/README.md

 # Collection of BombSquad mods updated for work with BombSquad 1.5
 [bs2ba](https://github.com/Dliwk/bs2ba) very useful.

-Mods cleaned up if possible.
+Mods are cleaned up if possible.

 ### Quake
 I improved it with two weapons: